zxkmm/zxkmm/README.md

-Hello, I'm zxkmm, AKA Sommermorgentraum, AKA zix;
+Hello, I'm zxkmm, AKA sommermorgentraum, AKA zix;
 I do backend, frontend and emdedded development, as well as infosec, hardware and radio;
 I write C++, JS, TS, Python *and a bit C*;
 I'm learning PCB design and FPGA/CPLD;